PomodoroKai/.github/profile/README.md

 2. ⏸️ **Pause and Resume**: Need to take a break or got interrupted?
 No problem!
 You can easily pause the timer and resume it whenever you're ready.
 Take control of your time without any hassle.

 3. 📊 **Task Tracking**: Keep track of your tasks and their progress.
 Mark completed tasks and stay organized throughout your work sessions.

-4.💬 Integrated Messaging: Communicate in real-time, share updates, and coordinate tasks seamlessly within the application.
+4.  💬 **Integrated Messaging**: Communicate in real-time, share updates, and coordinate tasks seamlessly within the application.
 Enhance teamwork and streamline communication for a more productive workflow.

 ## Technology Stack 💻
 Our application is built using the following technologies: